As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 - Chill your bowl and beaters.
 This will help stiffen the frosting by not warming it up when you beat the cream.

-- If you make a lemon-flavoured frosting, make sure to add the liquid at the end and in a small quantity.
+- If you make a lemon-flavored frosting, make sure to add the liquid at the end and in a small quantity.
 Adding too much lemon juice will result in a runny frosting.
 It's best to use lemon zest.
 Same thing for vanilla.
 Add it at the end when the heavy cream has whipped.
-It'd be even better to use vanilla bean as you won't have to increase the liquid ratio.
+It'd be even better to use vanilla bean or a bean paste as you won't have to increase the liquid ratio.

 - Do not over beat your cream cheese.
 Just about 20 to 30 seconds should be enough to soften it.